mabel-dev/opteryx.dev/docs/sql-reference/adv-working-with-structs.md

 struct @? key
 ~~~

-Values within structs can be accessed by key using Accessor notation, support is limited.
+Values within structs can be accessed by key using Accessor notation.

 ### Searching